 “Committee” means the Police Honours and Awards Committee referred to in regulation 8A11;

-“member of the Force” means a member, cadet, aboriginal aide or special constable.
+“member of the Force” means a member, cadet or aboriginal aide.

 [Regulation 8A01 inserted in Gazette 2 Feb 1990 p.
-788.]
+788; amended in Gazette 15 Dec 2006 p.
+5632.]

 8A02.
 Classes of awards

-The Commissioner may, under a recommendation made by the Committee, grant an award of a designation set out in the following table to a member of the Force who is eligible under the criterion shown opposite the designated award.
+The Commissioner may, subject to this Part, grant an award of a designation set out in the following table to a member of the Force who is eligible under the criterion shown opposite the designated award.

 Table